 Bringing a horse back into work

-Most of us know what it feels like to eagerly jump back into exercise after a lengthy break…and suffer the consequences of that eagerness for the next few days.
+Most of us know what it feels like to eagerly jump back into exercise after a lengthy break.
+And also suffering the consequences of that eagerness for the next few days.
 Horses are no different, however eager they may be to get going once that saddle goes on.
 Regardless of how enthusiastic your horse may be, remember how much fitness they lost over the winter months and keep the session light and brief.

 Learn to recognise the symptoms of a sore horse, as they can be subtle; including a stiff gait, sluggish movement and lack of enthusiasm to exercise.